 Ohio RCRC provides opportunities for groups and individuals to learn, discuss, and advocate for reproductive health, rights, and justice.
-In keeping with our values, we teach compassion and honor women as moral agents.
+In keeping with our values, we honor the moral agency and bodily autonomy of all people.
 We are also committed to helping people of faith, conscience, and goodwill connect their pro-choice values with activism.

 Without education, we know our action will lack impact.
 And without action, education will fall short of its promise.
 As such, we are proud to offer our Faith in Action Trainings for Reproductive Freedom to foster the moral power of congregations and communities.
 Each training below can be tailored to meet the scheduling needs, goals, and budget of your group.
 For more information, contact us today at firstname.lastname@example.org.

 Brave Space Discussions on Abortion & Spirituality